Related party information

 FMO’s remuneration policy for the Management Board aims to offer a competitive remuneration allowing to attract, motivate and retain capable directors with sufficient knowledge and experience in international development finance.
 The remuneration policy is aligned with the mission of FMO, the corporate values, the strategy, the risk appetite as well as with the expectations of the various stakeholders.
-The remuneration policy for fixed salary and variable compensation (not applicable for FMO) is based on a market median, composed of two equal proportions of a private sector benchmark (Dutch Financial sector) and a public sector benchmark, taking into account the principles as applied by the State of the Netherlands as majority shareholder of FMO.
-The private sector benchmark is based on the median of the Dutch Financial sector for comparable management positions.
-Public sector benchmark for fixed salary is based on the "Wet Normering Topinkomens", where a cap is applied on fixed remuneration.
-Employment arrangements for other components of the remuneration (e.g. pension) are aligned with arrangement applicable to other FMO employees.
+The remuneration policy is based on a market median, composed of two equal proportions of a private benchmark (Dutch Financial sector) and a public benchmark, taking into account the principles as applied by the Dutch Government as majority shareholder of FMO.

 Fixed salary remuneration

 Due to agreements made before the introduction of the current maximum remuneration levels, the salary of one member of the Management Board is currently above the applicable maximum salary.
-In the future only structural salary adjustments as indicated by the CLA Banks, will be applicable.
+In the future only structural salary adjustments as indicated by the CLA Banks, will be applicable to the salary caps.

-Members of the senior management (Management Board members, Executive Committee members and Directors) and other members of the Identified staff are not entitled to any form of variable income (e.g. individual bonuses).
-On December 31, 2019 the Management Board consisted of three statutory members (2018: three).
-The members of the Management Board have no options, shares or loans related to the company.
+Members of the senior management (Management Board members and Directors) and other members of the Identified staff are not entitled to any form of variable income (e.g. individual bonuses).

 The members of the Management Board have no options, shares or loans related to the company.
 Acceptance of ancillary positions requires the explicit approval of the Supervisory Board.

 All members of the Management Board are appointed for a period of 4 years, which can be renewed.
-One of the board members, Mrs Broekhuizen, has been internally re-appointed for a second term and has an employment contract for an indefinite period of time, the other two serve in their first term of appointment and have an employment contract for a definite period of time.
+Mrs Broekhuizen is serving in her second term and has an employment contract for an indefinite period of time.
+Mrs Bouaré serves in her first term of appointment and has an employment contract for a definite period of time.

-There are no employees at FMO who have a fixed remuneration more than the CEO.
-In accordance with the GRI Standards, the ratio between the total fixed remuneration of the highest-paid individual, the CEO, and the median of the rest remained 0.29 (2018: 0.29).
+There are no employees at FMO who earn more than the CEO.
+In accordance with the GRI Standards, the ratio between the total fixed remuneration of the highest-paid individual, the CEO, and the median of the rest remained 0.29 (2019: 0.29).
 Or in other words the highest-paid individual received a total fixed remuneration of 3.5 times the amount paid to the Median of (the rest of) the total staff population.
 Compared to what is seen in the financial sector in the Netherlands this ratio is relatively low.